-We are going to look at why people didn’t smile in old photographs, and just how much photographers love capturing their cats.
+Find out why people didn’t smile in old photographs and discover how much photographers love capturing their cats.
 We also have photography facts about the first digital camera.

 20. The First Color Photograph Was Taken in 1861

-In 1861, Thomas Sutton suggested the process to create the world’s first color image was the result of layering layering three separate images of red, green and blue filters.
+In 1861, Thomas Sutton suggested the process to create the world’s first color image.
+The result of layering three separate images of red, green, and blue filters.
 These were then projected onto a photosensitive plate with the corresponding filters.

 19. The First Projected Image Was Through a Camera Obscura